 Mycorrhizal fungi form a symbiotic (mutually beneficial) relationship with certain plant roots.
-They will help plants absorb phosphorous as well as potassium, calcium, copper, and iron more efficiently.
+They will help plants absorb phosphorus as well as potassium, calcium, copper, and iron more efficiently.

 Instead of adding mycorrhizal fungi, improve soil conditions – and microbial populations – by compost topdressing, core aerating and recycling grass clippings as well as avoiding the use of fungicides and limiting herbicide use.

 Clean up yard waste!
-Grass clippings or leaves left on driveways, sidewalks or in the road will eventually wash into storm water drainage systems ending up in our lakes and rivers.
-Organic yard waste is a big source of phosphorus pollution - an even bigger source of nutrient pollution than lawn fertilizers.
+Grass clippings or leaves left on driveways, sidewalks or on the road will eventually wash into stormwater drainage systems ending up in our lakes and rivers.
+Organic yard waste is a big source of phosphorus pollution – an even bigger source of nutrient pollution than lawn fertilizers.